 Yes, the station area is set snugly against a golf course, which helps explain why Avalon Station is projected to have only 1,200 daily boardings.
 Still development is happening along Avalon Way, which could increase the station’s use, especially if Seattle considers repurposing public golf courses as true public amenities, with non-fenced park space and potentially some social housing mixed in.
-The retaining cut option seems promising, but would require property acquisitions for the station block and necessitate tunneling to Alaska Junction.
+The retained cut option seems promising, but would require property acquisitions for the station block and necessitate tunneling to Alaska Junction.
 Likewise, the elevated station option perplexingly elects to take out more than a block of properties to construct a station rather than locating one in the street and then proposes leveling the western block of Fauntleroy Way SW rather than again using the street.

 Junction Station – End of the Line

 Junction Station appears to be a bit of a headache for Sound Transit.
 The elevated options carve across blocks thus requiring expensive property acquisitions.
 The Urbanist still hasn’t ascertained why a median-running option along Fauntleroy Way wasn’t studied.
 The agency gets tantalizing close to this, but instead of using the Fauntleroy right-of-way they plop the station on top of a large block composed about 400 recently completed apartments.
-This taking alone would cost about a quarter billion dollars.
+This taking alone would cost about a quarter billion dollars, the agency projects.
 If this is truly necessary, the tunnel option for Junction and Avalon (especially the shallowest ones) might be competitive.
 But it’s also possible the best option didn’t make it into the Draft EIS.
 Last we heard, Sound Transit is insisting that tunnel options would require third-party funding, which doesn’t leave great options on the table unless the agency can find an option that gets costs under control.

 For more information, watch the West Seattle and Duwamish Community Advisory Group meeting recording below.